rydmike/flex_color_scheme/README.md

 ),
 ```

-Using this 3-way theme mode toggle switch is totally optional and not required to use `FlexColorScheme` based themes.
+Using the `FlexThemeModeSwitch` 3-way theme mode toggle switch is totally optional and not required to
-It is a simple, yet interesting theme mode switch design, that was included on request as a bonus feature in
+use `FlexColorScheme` based themes.
+It is a simple, yet interesting theme mode switch design, it was included on
-the package.
+request as a bonus feature in the `FlexColorScheme` package after being requested àfter it was seen based on
+in the Flexfold demo app.

+In the Flexfold demo it was originally a fairly fixed design but now `FlexThemeModeSwitch` has many properties
-The `FlexThemeModeSwitch` has many properties that allows you to customize it further, please find its [API
+that allows you to customize it extensively, please find its [API
 reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeSwitch-class.html)
 and its companion, the `FlexThemeModeOptionButton`
 [API reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeOptionButton-class.html).

 ### Example 1 Use a predefined color scheme

-This example shows how you can use a predefined color scheme in FlexColorScheme to define light and dark themes using
+The first and very simple example shows how you can use a predefined color scheme in `FlexColorScheme` to
-the scheme, and then switch between the light and dark mode.
-A theme showcase widget shows the theme with several
+define light and dark themes using the scheme, and then switch between the light and dark mode.
+A theme showcase
-common Material widgets.
+widget shows the theme with several common Material widgets.

  ```dart
 void main() => runApp(const DemoApp());